YorkDojo/yorkdojo.github.io/_worksheets/microbit/fireflies.md

 Download and upload to all the microbits.
 Can you see it waiting a little bit after you press the button sometimes?

-## Step five: Randomly radio boop again
+## Step Five: Randomly radio boop again

 One firefly can set off another one, we can do this by sending the radio boop again...